Joel-CA/AnovaSpaceAdventure/README.md

   + A sphere roughly fits asteroids

-  + A height-thin and width-long rectangle roughly fits the jet
+  + A height-thin and width-long box roughly fits the jet

-  + Hence, jet-asteroid collision detection reduced to sphere-rectangle collision detection
+  + Hence, jet-asteroid collision detection reduced to sphere-box collision detection

     - Requires a check for if points within the radial distance from the sphere center are bounded by all sides of the box